aspose-email/Aspose.Email-Products/email/net/conversion/ics-to-html/_index.md

 {{% /blocks/products/pf/agp/text %}}

--  Load ICS file with Aspose.Email.MailMessage.Load.
+-  Load ICS file with MailMessage.Load.
 -  Call the Save method.
 -  Pass the output file path with HTML file extension.
 -  HTML file will be saved at the specified path.